akaimxntis/SPDPartyBot/README.md

 ## 📄 Licença

-Este projeto ainda não possui licença definida.
+Este projeto está licenciado sob a licença MIT.